 Due to the obvious weight limitations on space missions the drives needed to be as light and small as possible while still delivering very high power.
 Precision of motion was a key factor as well since Fedor has critical tasks to perform such as connecting cables, using a screwdriver and a fire extinguisher in a low gravity environment.
 The power density and extreme precision of the Gold Twitter allowed for those tasks to be performed in the best way in such a challenging environment.

-“All of this Elmo features made it possible for us to achieve maximum performance from motors in different axes” – Head of the Application.
+“All of these Elmo features made it possible for us to achieve maximum performance from motors in different axes” – Head of the Application.

 Russia hopes Fedor will be able in the future to be fully independent as well as perform space walks and work in high radiation environments.